---= Use Not Permitted
+- - = Use Not Permitted

 - 1. A lot or building must be occupied with only the principal uses permitted on the permitted use table above.
 Accessory uses and structures customarily incidental to a permitted principal or special use shall be permitted. - 2.
-If residential uses are constructed as permitted herein, a minimum of 15% of all residential units constructed must be designated as affordable dwelling units. - 3.
+If residential uses are constructed as permitted herein, a minimum of 10% of the total residential units constructed must be designated as affordable dwelling units for a minimum period of 30 years from certificate of occupancy. - 3.
 All affordable dwelling units within residential uses designated as "for sale" shall be subject to the requirements of Section 3.10 of the Land Use Management Ordinance (LUMO). - 4.
-All affordable dwelling units within residential uses designated as "rental units" shall be subject to the requirements contained herein: - a.
-Rental units designated as affordable dwelling units shall remain affordable for a period of 30 years from certificate of occupancy. - b.
-Rental units designated as affordable dwelling units shall be units provided for households earning 80% or less of the area median income (AMI) based on household size for the Durham-Chapel Hill Metropolitan Statistical Area, as determined by the United States Department of Housing and Urban Development (HUD). - c.
-If the required number of affordable dwelling units includes a fraction, the applicant shall have the option to (i) round up and provide one additional affordable dwelling unit, or (ii) the fraction of a unit shall be provided in the form of a payment in lieu of providing the affordable dwelling unit as further outlined in Section 3.10.3 of the LUMO. - d.
-Each rental unit designated as an affordable dwelling unit must meet the following minimum floor area: - i.
-Studio/Efficiency 500 SF - ii.
-1 Bedroom 700 SF - iii.
-2 Bedroom 850 SF - iv.
-3 Bedroom 1,100 SF - v.
-4 Bedroom 1,200 plus 250 SF per additional bedroom above 4 - If unrestricted, market rate units in a building are constructed at sized below those stated above, the minimum floor area for affordable units may be reduced to the size of such comparable unrestricted units in the building. - e.
-The owner may seek alternatives to on-site development of affordable dwelling units as outlined in Section 3.10.3 of the LUMO. - f.
-An affordable housing plan shall be required as outlined in Section 3.10.4 of the LUMO. - g.
-An affordable housing performance agreement shall be required as outlined in Section 3.10.5 of the LUMO. - h.
-The owner shall be entitled to all development cost offsets allowed under Section 3.10.6 of the LUMO. - Rental units designated as affordable dwelling units shall be subject to all requirements under Section 3.10.7 of the LUMO. - 5.
-If residential uses are constructed as permitted herein and are designated as "senior housing/senior living" with minimum age requirements (typically 55+), the affordable dwelling unit requirements outlined above shall not apply so long as the units remain age restricted. - 6.
-Food Trucks shall be a permitted use by right, however, Food Trucks will need to comply with all vendor requirements under Sec.
-6.20 of the LUMO.
+All affordable dwelling units within residential uses designated as "rental units" shall be subject to the requirements contained herein: - Rental units designated as affordable dwelling units shall be units provided for households earning 65% or less of the area median income (AMI) based on household size for the Durham-Chapel Hill Metropolitan Statistical Area, as determined by the United States Department of Housing and Urban Development (HUD). - b.
+If the required number of affordable dwelling units includes a fraction, the applicant shall have the option to (i) round up and provide one additional affordable dwelling unit, or (ii) the fraction of a unit shall be provided in the form of a payment in lieu of providing the affordable dwelling unit as further outlined in Section 3.10.3 of the LUMO. - c.
+Each rental unit designated as an affordable dwelling unit shall be similar to the market rate unit size mix. - d.
+The owner may seek alternatives to on-site development of affordable dwelling units as outlined in Section 3.10.3 of the LUMO. - e.
+An affordable housing plan shall be required as outlined in Section 3.10.4 of the LUMO. - f.
+An affordable housing performance agreement shall be required as outlined in Section 3.10.5 of the LUMO. - g.
+The owner shall be entitled to all development cost offsets allowed under Section 3.10.6 of the LUMO. - h.
+Rental units designated as affordable dwelling units shall be subject to all requirements under Section 3.10.7 of the LUMO. - 5.
+Food trucks shall be a permitted use by right, however, food trucks will need to comply with all vendor requirements under Sec.
+6.20 of the LUMO. - 6.
+The Business Convenience use as permitted herein which includes the use for eating and drinking establishments shall include brewery, cidery, seltzery, distillery & winery uses, so long as any such use includes a retail component open to the public.
+No production-only facilities shall be permitted. - 7.
+Drive-thru facilities, including drive-up automatic teller machines and drive-in windows shall be permitted, subject to the drive-thru standards contained herein. - 8.
+Co-working space shall be permitted under Business, Office-Type. - 9.
+Short-Term Rentals, which is defined as the rental of a residence, or part thereof, to a transient for a limited duration, usually 30 days or less, shall be specifically prohibited. - 10.
+The property contains an existing Service Station / Convenience Store use located on Pod D. No additional independent Service Station / Convenience Store uses shall be permitted by right without first obtaining a Special Use Permit.